About the course

 As a BPhil student you are eligible to apply for a place on the DPhil in Philosophy.
 Students who achieve a distinction are automatically eligible for progression to the DPhil, provided only that the Philosophy Graduate Studies Committee is satisfied that their proposed thesis topic and outline indicate that they can be adequately supervised by members of the Faculty of Philosophy.
 Students who pass the BPhil without a distinction may be admitted to the DPhil at the Committee’s discretion.

-Applications are assessed by the Philosophy Graduate Studies Committee as a gathered field, and offers are made on a strictly comparative basis.
+All applications are assessed by the faculty's Graduate Studies Committee at the same time, after the application deadline has passed, and offers are made on a strictly comparative basis.
 Applications come from all over the world and intake on the BPhil reflects this.

 The BPhil is not suitable as a conversion course for students changing to philosophy from another subject.